Warning: I’m in the process of revamping this rulebook. Please contact the Commissioner for rules information.

 3.2 – Removing/Retiring Players from the Player Pool

-Any player who retires in real MLB immediately retires in our league.
+Players who retire in real MLB immediately retire in our league if the league is in the offseason.
+If inseason, he will be retired at the end of the year.
 If he returns to MLB, gets unretired in WLB, and missed a full WLB year, he comes back as a free agent regardless of his prior contract.

 Any player who dies in real life immediately retires in our league.

-As the Commissioner finds players whom he knows for are out of professional baseball with an affiliated league, the Commissioner will:
+As the Commissioner finds players whom he is absolutely certain are out of professional baseball in an affiliated league, the Commissioner will:

-- immediately retire them, if 1) they have history in our league and are free agents, or 2) they are rostered and the league is in the offseason (period between the World Series and the start of Spring Training);
+- immediately retire them, if 1) they have a history in our league and are free agents, or 2) they are rostered and the league is in the offseason (the period between the World Series and the start of Spring Training);

-- immediately delete them, if they have no history in our league;
+- immediately delete them, if they have no history in our major league;

 - add them to a list of players to be retired at the end of the current season, if they are rostered and the league is in season (start of Spring Training until the World Series ends).